junxit/us-congress-bills-113/metadata.md

 - 2013-03-22 — Introduced in Senate
 - 2013-03-22 — Read twice and referred to the Committee on Energy and Natural Resources.
 - 2013-03-22 — Sponsor introductory remarks on measure.
 (CR S2337)
+- 2013-04-16 — Committee on Energy and Natural Resources Subcommittee on Water and Power.
+Hearings held.
+With printed Hearing: S.Hrg.
+113-32.
+- 2013-05-16 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2013-07-15 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden with an amendment.
+With written report No. 113-73.
+- 2013-07-15 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden with an amendment.
+With written report No. 113-73.
+- 2013-07-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 130.